dinhanhx/latex-default-vscode/README.md

 git clone https://github.com/dinhanhx/latex-default-vscode.git folder-name
 ```

+Don't forget to delete `.git` folder

-## Vscode extension list
+## Recommended extension list

 One can take a look at `.vscode/extensions.json`.

-## Font for Vscode
+## Font and Theme

-This template uses 'Cascadia Code SemiLight' which can be installed from [Cascadia Code](https://github.com/microsoft/cascadia-code).
+- 'Cascadia Code SemiLight' which can be installed from [Cascadia Code](https://github.com/microsoft/cascadia-code).
+- 'Catppuccin Latte' with 'blue' which can be installed from [Catppuccin](https://github.com/catppuccin/catppuccin).

 ## Bibliography engines